ExpressionEngine/ExpressionEngine-User-Guide/docs/installation/installation.md

 Before getting started, make sure your web host and your browser meet all the [System Requirements](installation/requirements.md) to run ExpressionEngine.

+The following article assumes you are downloading Expressionengine from the [ExpressionEngine Wesbite](https://expressionengine.com/).
+If you would like to install ExpressionEngine from our [GitHub repository](https://github.com/ExpressionEngine/ExpressionEngine), be sure to follow the instructions found in the repo's [README](https://github.com/ExpressionEngine/ExpressionEngine/blob/stability/README.md#if-youre-installing-from-the-repository) file for repo specific instructions.

 ## 1. Prep the Database

 You'll need an empty database and the following credentials handy to install ExpressionEngine.
 If you're not sure how to create a new database or find this information, ask your web host.